 You also spent $5,000 on marketing the book, $5,000 on an advance to the author, and have monthly overheads of $10,000.
 At the end of the first month, your total costs are $70,000.
 After month 2, they’ve risen to $80,000, and to $90,000 by month 3.

-Finally, knowing your Break-Even Point in advance helps protect you should a product undersell or market conditions change.
-Armed with a clear Break-Even Analysis, you will know how unexpected obstacles like these will affect your Break-Even Point and payback period.
+Finally, knowing when you break even in advance helps protect you should a product undersell or market conditions change.
+Armed with a clear break-even analysis, you will know how unexpected obstacles like these will affect your break-even point and payback period.